ComoRAG: A Cognitive-Inspired Memory-Organized RAG for Stateful Long Narrative Reasoning: Introduction

 \section{Introduction}

-The core challenge of long-context narrative comprehension lies not merely in connecting discrete pieces of evidence, a task more naturally defined as multi-hop Question Answering (QA), but in performing a dynamic cognitive synthesis to grasp necessary background and content progression \cite{xu-etal-2024-fine}.
-Unlike multi-hop QA \cite{yang2018hotpotqa}, which seeks a static path through fixed facts, narrative comprehension requires emulating a human reader: continuously building and revising a global mental model of the plot, characters, and their evolving motivations \cite{johnson1983mental}.
-The complexity of this process is well exemplified by a classic narrative question \textit{``Why did Snape kill Dumbledore?''} from the Harry Potter series.
+The core challenge of long narrative comprehension lies not merely in connecting discrete pieces of evidence, a task more naturally defined as multi-hop Question Answering (QA), but in performing a \textbf{dynamic cognitive synthesis} to grasp necessary background and content progression \cite{xu-etal-2024-fine}.
+Unlike multi-hop QA \cite{yang2018hotpotqa}, which seeks a static path through fixed facts, narrative comprehension requires emulating a human reader: continuously building and revising a \textbf{global mental model} of the plot, characters, and their evolving motivations \cite{johnson1983mental}.
+The complexity of this process is well exemplified by a classic question \textit{``Why did Snape kill Dumbledore?''} from the Harry Potter series.
 Answering this requires weaving a complete web of evidence from disparate clues spanning multiple books—Dumbledore's terminal illness, the Unbreakable Vow, and Snape's deeply concealed loyalty.
 The true significance of these clues is only fully reconciled in hindsight.
-This capability is what we term \textbf{stateful reasoning}: it demands more than linking static evidence; it requires maintaining a dynamic \textbf{memory} of the narrative, one that is constantly updated as new revelations emerge.
+This capability is what we term \textbf{stateful reasoning}: it demands more than linking static evidence; it requires maintaining a \emph{dynamic memory} of the narrative, one that is constantly updated as new revelations emerge.

-Long-context LLMs have demonstrated promising performance on benchmarks such as the “Needle in a Haystack” test~\cite{needle} in recent years.
+Long-context LLMs have demonstrated promising performance on benchmarks such as the ``Needle in a Haystack'' \cite{needle}.
 However, their capacity to process long narratives (200k+ tokens) remains limited by finite context windows.
-Furthermore, as the input length increases, these models are prone to the “lost in the middle” problem~\cite{lost_in_the_Middle}, which raises perplexity and impairs generation quality.
-This limitation is particularly pronounced in narrative comprehension tasks which require stateful reasoning.
-As a result, retrieval-augmented generation (RAG) \cite{NEURIPS2020_6b493230} has emerged as an important strategy for tackling long context comprehension with LLMs.
+Furthermore, as the input length increases, these models are prone to the ``lost in the middle'' problem \cite{lost_in_the_Middle}, which raises perplexity and impairs generation quality.
+This limitation is particularly pronounced in narrative tasks which require stateful reasoning.
+As a result, retrieval-augmented generation (RAG) \cite{NEURIPS2020_6b493230} has emerged as an important direction for tackling long context comprehension with LLMs, leveraging text embeddings or more advanced retrieval paradigms such as embeddings situated on global context \cite{sitemb}.